 The first search option is placed in the Start Menu.
 Click on the Start Menu and enter the name of the video file in the search bar.
 Select More > Videos to filter results so you only see the video files.

 Another way to search video files when they haven’t actually been deleted is from the File Explorer.
 Launch the File Explorer by pressing Win + E, select Computer from the left sidebar, and enter the name of the video file in the search bar at the top.

 If you didn’t permanently delete the file by emptying the Recycle Bin or using the Shift + Del shortcut when deleting the file, you might see the deleted videos in the Recycle Bin.
 Just go to the Recycle Bin, and if you find the video files, right-click on them and select Restore.

 If you consider your videos to be important you will want to take measures to protect them.
 As described above, there are many ways that you can accidentally lose your videos.

 Here are some tips to help guard against their permanent loss.

-- Keep multiple copies – It makes sense to have more than one copy of videos that are exceptionally important to you.
-Don’t keep all of your valuable memories on a single SD card or hard drive.
-Compared to the emotional cost of losing the videos, the price of some additional storage is negligible.
+- SD card or hard drive.
+Compared to the emotional cost of losing the videos, the price of some additional storage is negligible. – It makes sense to have more than one copy of videos that are exceptionally important to you.
+Don’t keep all of your valuable memories on a single

-- Backup your videos – You might not think of backing up videos that are on SD cards or that reside on a mobile device.
+- – You might not think of backing up videos that are on SD cards or that reside on a mobile device.
 Think again.
 Take advantage of cloud storage or external storage devices and back them up.
 Think of it as insurance for those important videos.

-- Protect your devices – Keep the devices that contain your videos and other important data away from conditions that may cause damage and data loss.
+- – Keep the devices that contain your videos and other important data away from conditions that may cause damage and data loss.
 Stay away from water and high temperatures.
 Avoid leaving computers and devices in parked cars or in direct sunlight.